Ennis House: Late 1990s and early 2000s

 By the 1990s, amid increased interest in Wright's work among the general public, the house was open to the public one Sunday every two months.
-The TPCH launched an architectural design competition for the house's furniture, which Wright had designed but never built; the competition attracted 100 architects.
+In addition, the TPCH launched an architectural design competition for the house's furniture, which Wright had designed but never built; the competition attracted 100 architects.
 Ultimately, John Michael of Pennsylvania received the commission to build the furniture.

 The house was damaged during the 1994 Northridge earthquake, which created holes in the house's southern retaining wall.
 Brown began seeking $3 million to repair the house, which included fixing water damage.
 To pay for part of this cost, Brown allowed a New Jersey diner to reproduce the house's tiles, host fundraisers, and sell replicas of the tiles.
 In 1999, the Federal Emergency Management Agency (FEMA) agreed to give the TPCH either $2.5 million or $3.1 million in matching funds, but the trust could raise only $1 million.
 The California Office of Historic Preservation also gave the TPCH a $350,000 matching grant, while the Getty Foundation gave the house a $100,000 grant to finance temporary supports for the retaining wall.

 By the late 1990s, objections to the house's use as a filming location had mostly abated, though film crews could only park a small number of vehicles next to the house.
 The firm Unreel Locations rented out the house to filmmakers; as an indication of the house's popularity as a filming location, no-parking signs on Glendower Avenue specifically exempted film crews from the ban.
 The house also hosted public tours three days a week, with approximately 3,000 annual visitors.
-This made it one of two Wright–designed buildings in Los Angeles that were open to the public, the other being Hollyhock House.
+This made it one of two Wright-designed buildings in Los Angeles that were open to the public, the other being Hollyhock House.
 A full renovation of the building had been postponed due to funding uncertainties.
 Due to continuing deterioration, in 2003, the World Monuments Fund added the Ennis House to its 2004 list of the world's most endangered sites.
 The TPCH had raised less than one-third of the house's estimated $10 million renovation cost; to raise funds, the TPCH began allowing people to sponsor individual textile blocks.
 The Ennis House was closed for renovations in December 2004; this project was partly funded by $2.5 million from the federal government.
 Eric Lloyd Wright was again hired to design the renovation.